 The organization should ensure that relevant documented information is amended, and relevant persons are made aware of the changed requirements. when the requirements for products and services are changed.

 Clause 8.2.1 requires the organization to conduct communications with customers.
-The detail requirements for communications with customers include:
+The detailed requirements for communications with customers include:

 - Providing product- and service-related information

 - Handling customer orders of all types and changes thereto

 - Exercising appropriate controls for any customer-owned property

 Clause 8.2.1 requires processes to accomplish specific types of information exchange.
 It requires five specific types of communication with customers to be included in the organization’s processes:

 - Product and service information, including customer requirements

 - Documented agreements with the customer, such as contracts, orders, changes, and other information needed to meet customer requirements

 - The handling and treatment of customer-owned items were covered in great detail in clause 7.5.4 in ISO 9001:2008.
 The specific requirements of the 2008 version have been significantly simplified.